modernben/forge-docs/1.0/resources/daemons.md

 **Stop Signal**: The signal used to kill the program when a stop is requested.

+### Manually Restarting Daemons

+You may manually restart a daemon using `sudo -S supervisorctl restart daemon-ID:*`.
+This may also be done within your application's deployment script to reload the daemon after a deployment.

 ## Log Files

 Forge automatically configures your daemon to write to its own log file.
 Logs can be found within the `/home/forge/.forge/` directory.
 Log files are named `daemon-*.log`.